aiypwzqp5/amazon-clone/README.md

 ## How to turn on?

-1: Clone repo
+1: Clone repo.
-2: Run this few command in the console: - npm install - npm start
+2: Run this few command in the console: - npm install - npm start.

     At this point you can add items to your basket.